casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 ```
 </details>

-- `Box<FinalitySignature>` - A pointer type for heap allocation which allocates memory on the heap and then places an instance of a FinalitySignature object into it.
-- Refer to the [block_hash](/design/serialization-standard/#block-hash), [era_id](/design/serialization-standard/#eraid), [signature](/design/serialization-standard/#signature), and [public_key](/design/serialization-standard/#publickey) sections to get details on required custom serializations in above output.
+Refer to the following definitions of the JSON representation terms:
+- `[block_hash](/design/serialization-standard/#block-hash)` - A cryptographic hash that is used to identify a Block.
+- `[era_id](/design/serialization-standard/#eraid)` - The period of time used to specify when specific events in a blockchain network occur.
+- `[signature](/design/serialization-standard/#signature)` - A serialized bte representation of a cryptographic signature.
+- `[public_key](/design/serialization-standard/#publickey)` - A unique personal address that is shared in the network.

 ## Monitoring Other events
+All the events apart from `DeployAccepted` and `FinalitySignature` are emitted on the endpoint `main` with the URL `http://<HOST>:9999/events/main`.

-Use the below command to monitor all the other event types.
-Those are ApiVersion, BlockAdded, DeployProcessed, DeployExpired, Fault, Step, and Shutdown.
+Use the below command to monitor those event streams:

 ```bash
 curl -s http://<HOST>:9999/events/main
 ```

-Next, let's observe the output details from the above command.
-All the other events are emitted on the endpoint `main` with URL `/events/main`.
 Further details of each event are presented in the following sections.

 ### ApiVersion event

 `ApiVersion` is always the first event emitted when a new client connects to the SSE server.
 It specifies the API version of the server.
-The URL for this event is `/events/main`.
-It is a type of the Casper `ProtocolVersion` which is wrapping a `SemVer` which represents a Casper Platform protocol version.
+The ApiVersion is the protocol version of a node on the Casper platform.

-You can observe a sample JSON representation of a  `ApiVersion` event after executing the Curl call on the `main` path.
+The following example contains the JSON representation of the `ApiVersion` event structure.

 <details>
-<summary>Expand the below section to view a sample output of an ApiVersion event :</summary>
+<summary>Expand the below section to view the ApiVersion event details:</summary>

 ```bash
 data:{"ApiVersion":"1.0.0"}